ANY UPDATES ON POTENTIAL 2023 PROGRAM CANCELLATION WILL BE POSTED HERE.

-The cost of the program is $7,700 ($200 non-refundable deposit due with application; remainder due and non-refundable on April 20, 2021) and includes tuition and housing.
+The cost of the program is $8,000 which includes tuition and housing.
+A $200 non-refundable deposit is due upon acceptance of your application.
+The remaining $7800.00 will be charged to ubills, $2000.00 in May and $6000.00 in June (less the $200 deposit).
+If you are an Iowa student, the price covers all 4 courses for a total of 6 credits.
+If you are not from Iowa Law, in addition to the program cost, you will have to pay tuition for one credit of Introduction to French Law I that takes place during Iowa’s spring intercession.
 PLEASE NOTE THAT THE DEPOSIT WILL BE REFUNDABLE IF THE PROGRAM IS CANCELLED.
 Students will be housed in a hotel (to be determined) while in Paris, and the wi-fi equipped Villa Regina Hotel while in Arcachon, with the latter offering studio apartments or one bedroom (shared) apartments.
 The student budget provides the breakdown of other expenses besides the tuition.
 This budget is the amount students should approach their financial aid office about to determine their eligibility for financial aid.

-Introduction to French Law (with an Emphasis on Labor Law) (2 s.h. credit) 2019 Syllabus
+Introduction to French Law I (with an Emphasis on Labor Law) (1 s.h. credit) 2019 Syllabus

 Taught by Michaël Amado, Adjunct Professor of Law, University of Paris & Avocat a la Cour, Amado-Cabinet D'Avocats, Paris.
 This two-unit course will introduce students to the laws of France, their characteristic features, and the role of France's main institutions.
 The subjects will include Civil Law, Contracts, Tort, Family Law, Commercial Law, Criminal Law, and Labor Law.
 As part of the course we will visit a Paris court, and the Ecole of Magistrature National (ENM) (the National Judge School) in Bordeaux.